Sons of American Revolution award two men for their outstanding community performances

 You might go from a quiet shift all day and other moments you might drive upon something, as I did on that Sunday morning, and it was time to go to work.

-Revered William O. Webster was also honored and awarded a bronze citizenship award for his 35 years of service to the city of Martians Ferry.
+Revered William O. Webster was also honored and was awarded a bronze citizenship award for his 35 years of service to the city of Martins Ferry.

 This has been a great marriage here at the church and in the community.